 RefWorks users are required to set up individual accounts with their @furman.edu emails to curate a personal database of citations and references.

-When creating your account, start from the library's website to access RefWorks, then click the "No account? - Sign Up here" button.
+When creating your account, start from the library's website to access RefWorks, then click "create account."

 You will receive a confirmation email shortly thereafter.
 Once you have confirmed your email address, you will be asked for some basic information for your account and then you are ready to go!
 Once you graduate from Furman, you can still take your RefWorks account with you if you follow the alumni steps on this ProQuest guide.